Effects of time-periodic drive in the linear response for planar-Hall set-ups with Weyl and multi-Weyl semimetals: Introduction

 There has been unprecedented advancement in the experimental fronts as well, where WSMs have been realized experimentally \cite{ding,ding2,Huang_et.al, Xu_et.al, Su_Yang_et.al} in compounds like TaA, NbA, and TaP.
 These materials have been reported to have topological charges equal to $\pm 1$.
 Compounds like $\text{HgCr}_{2}\text{Se}_{4}$ and $\text{SrSi}_{2} $ have been predicted to harbour double-Weyl nodes \cite{Xu:2011, bernevig12, Huang1180}.
 DFT calculations have found that nodal points in compounds of the form $\text{A(MoX)}_{3}$ (where A = Na, K, Rb, In, Tl, and X=S, Se, Te) have Chern numbers $\pm 3$ \cite{Liu_2017}.
 Dynamical/nonequilibrium topological semimetallic phases can also be designed by Floquet engineering \cite{sentef, PhysRevE.93.022209,PhysRevB.103.094309,Umer_2021}.

 When a conductor is placed in a magnetic field $\boldsymbol{B}$, such that it has a nonzero component perpendicular to the electric field $\boldsymbol{E}$ (which has been applied across the conductor), a current is generated perpendicular to the $\boldsymbol{E}$-$\boldsymbol B$ plane.
 This current is usually referred to as the Hall current, and the phenomenon is the well-known Hall effect.
 A generalization of this phenomenon is the PHE \cite{burkov}, when there is the emergence of a voltage difference perpendicular to an applied external $\boldsymbol{E}$, which is in the plane along which $\boldsymbol{E}$ and $\boldsymbol{B}$ lie [cf. Fig.~\ref{figsetup}(b)].
 The planar-Hall conductivity, denoted by $\sigma_{xy}$ in this paper, is dependent on the angle between $\boldsymbol{E}$ and $\boldsymbol{B}$.
 In contrast with the canonical Hall conductivity, PHE does not require a nonzero component of $\boldsymbol{B}$ perpendicular to $\boldsymbol{E}$.
-While this novel phenomenon has been known to be found in ferromagnetic materials \cite{ferro,Phy172401,Friedland_2006,gupta,bowen}, they have been found to exist in semimetals which harbour nontrivial topology in their Brillouin zone.
-In particular WSMs/mWSMs possess a nontrivial BC, which source the so-called chiral anomaly \cite{chiral_ABJ, hosur-review, son13_chiral, ips-internode}.
+While this novel phenomenon has been known to exist in ferromagnetic materials \cite{ferro,Phy172401,Friedland_2006,gupta,bowen}, it has also been found to emerge in semimetals when they harbour nontrivial topology in their Brillouin zone.
+In particular, WSMs/mWSMs possess a nontrivial BC, which sources the so-called chiral anomaly \cite{chiral_ABJ, hosur-review, son13_chiral, ips-internode}.
 We would like to emphasize that the planar-Hall effect survives in a configuration in which the conventional Hall effect vanishes (because $\boldsymbol E$, $\boldsymbol B $, and the induced transverse Hall voltage, all lie in the same plane).
-Similar to the PHE, the planar thermal Hall effect [also referred to as the the planar Nernst effect (PNE)] is the appearance of a voltage gradient perpendicular to an applied temperature ($T$) gradient $\nabla_{\boldsymbol r} T$, which is coplanar with an externally applied magnetic field $\boldsymbol B$ [cf. Fig.~\ref{figsetup}(b)].
+Similar to the PHE, the planar-thermal-Hall effect [also referred to as the planar Nernst effect (PNE)] is the appearance of a voltage gradient perpendicular to an applied temperature ($T$) gradient $\nabla_{\boldsymbol r} T$, which is coplanar with an externally-applied magnetic field $\boldsymbol B$ [cf. Fig.~\ref{figsetup}(b)].